 Alcohol import – “Let’s make a trip to Germany”

 Tip for Swedes: So if you are a Swede and want to buy cheap alcohol in Germany – drive a little further into the villages and town to find one of the local supermarkets like ALDI, LIDL, Plus, Penny etc. These alcohol trips are so popular that student organisations at universities in the south of Sweden offer bus trips to German bordershops.
-If you ever went with the ferry from Germany to Denmark or directly to Sweden, you might have noticed a unusually large amount of Volvo V70 station wagons, with the rear wheels disappearing behind the wheel arches, the luggage space – with the down-folded rear seats – fully stuffed with beer pallets, wine boxes and liqueur bottles.
+If you ever went with the ferry from Germany to Denmark or directly to Sweden, you might have noticed a unusually large amount of Volvo V70 station wagons, with the rear wheels disappearing behind the wheel arches; the luggage space – with the down-folded rear seats – fully stuffed with beer pallets, wine boxes and liqueur bottles.
 In short, Swedes on their way home after a “Germany-trip”.
 So if you ever wondered why so many Swedes favor these roomy station wagons – now you know why.

 How to buy alcohol in Sweden – Welcome to Systembolaget!

-If you are in Sweden, invited to a dinner at a friend and want to buy a bottle of wine on a Saturday afternoon – bad luck.
-Systembolaget mostly closes around 3 p.m. on Saturdays and is closed all Sunday.
+If you are in Sweden, invited over for dinner at a friend’s place and want to buy a bottle of wine, on a Saturday afternoon – bad luck!
+Systembolaget usually closes around 3 p.m. on Saturdays and is closed all Sunday.
 Which is why you can see many Swedes pilgrimage to their local store on Friday afternoons to buy ahead for the weekend.

 To buy alcohol in Systembolaget one has to be age 20.
 When you go shopping at Systembolaget it is very usual that the cashier requests to have a look at your ID to verify your age – unless you look older than, say, thirty.
-Actually the cashiers have to check everyones’ ID if they believe that a customer could possibly be age 25 or lower.
+The cashiers have to check everyones’ ID if they believe that a customer could possibly be age 25 or lower.
 So, yes, if you’re older than that and you get asked to show your ID, you may take it as a compliment.

 Alcoholism in Sweden